rsksmart/devportal-1.0/rif/lumino/explorer/index.md

 <img src="/assets/img/lumino/widget.png" alt=""/>

-In the Dashboard we got can see statistics corresponding to Mainnet.
+In the Dashboard we can see statistics corresponding to Mainnet.

 1. How many nodes are connected to the Lumino Network
 2. How many nodes have channels opened in the selected token.